Is Epsom salt good for plants? There are many reasons to use Epsom salts (magnesium sulfate) in the garden.

 Read on to discover “other” ways to use Epsom salts in your garden.

 Before we look at the big three plants most gardeners use Epsom Salt on with wonderful results: Tomatoes, Peppers, and Roses, let’s look at some general application practices and rates you can use with many plants.

 Below you’ll find basic general methods and rates to apply an Epsom salt solution to plants and soil.
 NOTE: It is always advisable to have a soil test done before applying any nutrients to the soil.

 Soil Incorporation – Broadcast 1 cup per 100 square foot of magnesium sulfate, mix well into soil before planting.

 At Planting Time – When planting seedlings or new plants, dig a hole and place about 1 tablespoon of Epsom salts in the bottom of hole and cover with a thin layer of dirt, place the plant in the hole and finish planting.

 Pre-Planting Soak – Prior to planting, soak root balls in 1/2 cup of Epsom salt diluted in one gallon of water.

 Top Dressing – During the growing season, sprinkle about a 1 tablespoon directly around the base of the plant and water it in.

-Applying in Liquid Form or Drenching – Drenching plants with Epsom salt improves the overall health of the plant by providing a good dose of magnesium.
+Applying in Liquid Form or Drenching – Drenching plants with magnesium sulfate improves the overall health of the plant by providing a good dose of magnesium.
 If your plants are needing a boost, dissolve about one to two tablespoons of Epsom salt in a gallon of water.
 Pour at the base of the plant and allow the water-salt solution to soak into the ground.
 Repeat throughout the season as necessary.